Agoric/documentation/main/guides/ui-tutorial/agoric-provider/index.md

 The `cosmos-kit` dependency is used to provide different wallets in the wallet connection modal.
 The `@interchain-ui/react` dependency will be used to provide themes and styles for some of the underlying components that `@agoric/react-components` uses.
+There are also many components provided there that may be handy when building your own app.
 The Agoric components can be customized using the same `ThemeProvider`.

 ### Adding the Provider

 Put the provider in the root of your application by editing `App.tsx`.
-We can also remove some of default demo UI at the same time.
+We can also remove some of default scaffolding UI at the same time.
 The end result should look something like this:

 ```typescript